sebastian-philipp/StringMap/README.md

 About
 -----

-Haskell Project to convert the PrefixTree of the Holumbus into it's own Hackage Packet
+Haskell Project to convert the StringMap of the Holumbus into it's own Hackage Packet

 Version 1.0